-An integral part of the Introduction to Professional Formation course, all first-year JD students at the Pepperdine University School of Law are automatically enrolled in the Preceptor Program, a program that connects students in groups of two or three to an attorney or judge in the local area.
-These "preceptors" agree to serve as mentors for the students throughout their first semester of law school.
+An integral part of the Introduction to Professional Formation course, all first-year JD students at the Pepperdine University Caruso School of Law are automatically enrolled in the Preceptor Program, a program that connects students one-on-one to an alumnus in the local area, around the country, or around the world.
+These "preceptors" agree to serve as mentors for the students throughout their first semester of law school, and beyond if the student wants to stay in touch.
 The term "preceptor" is a new term to most law students, but it is very familiar to aspiring physicians.
-A preceptor is simply an expert that provides practical experiences to a student.
+A preceptor is simply an expert that provides practical experiences to help a student.
 The idea of learning through practical experiences translates easily to the world of legal education.

-The preceptors meet with their mentees several times in the first semester.
-Although the form of the meetings may take different forms for different situations, the preceptors are encouraged to (i) take the students to work to witness the preceptor in action; and (ii) either attend a class with the students or meet with the students in a social environment for coffee or lunch.
+The preceptors meet with their preceptee several times in the first year, online, over the phone, or in person.
+Although the form of the meetings may take different forms for different situations, the preceptors are encouraged to (i) take the student to work to witness the preceptor in action; and (ii) either attend a class with the students or meet with the students in a social environment for coffee or lunch.
 The hope is that such meetings will serve as a springboard for discussions that produce valuable learning experiences that would not have occurred in a traditional classroom.